mohalotaibii77-ctrl/Silo/Silo-system/backend/ORDER_WORKFLOW.md

 1. **POS operators** should focus on order creation and editing
 2. **Kitchen display** should only mark orders complete when food is ready
 3. **Managers** can view and monitor all orders but editing is restricted to POS
-4. **API orders** flow through delivery partner devices - don't build accept/reject UI
+4. **API orders** - Acceptance/rejection happens on delivery partner's device (tablet at restaurant), not in the POS system.
+Orders arrive pre-accepted as `in_progress`.
+5. **Don't build accept/reject UI** for API orders in the POS - this functionality exists only on partner devices
-5. Always check `is_edited` flag in kitchen display to highlight modified orders
+6. Always check `is_edited` flag in kitchen display to highlight modified orders

 ---